TysonYu/AdaptSum/README.md

         ```

 ## References
-If you use our benchmark or the code in this repo, please cite our paper
+If you use our benchmark or the code in this repo, please cite our paper.

 <pre>
 @inproceedings{Yu2021AdaptSum,